marph91/jimmy/docs/formats/bear.md

-This page describes how to import notes from Bear to Joplin.
+This page describes how to import notes from Bear to markdown.

 ## General Information